cakephp/docs/en/core-libraries/file-folder.rst

 .. deprecated:: 4.0
     The ``File`` and ``Folder`` classes will be removed in 5.0.
-    One can case use SPL classes like `SplFileInfo` or `SplFileObject` and iterator classes like `RecursiveDirectoryIterator`, `RecursiveRegexIterator` etc. instead.
+    One can use SPL classes like `SplFileInfo` or `SplFileObject` and iterator classes like `RecursiveDirectoryIterator`, `RecursiveRegexIterator` etc. instead.

 Basic Usage